handsomefox/redditdl/README.md

         Subreddit name (default "wallpaper")
   -tf string
-        Timeframe from which to get the posts (hour, day, week, month, year, all) (default "all") -x int
+        Timeframe from which to get the posts (hour, day, week, month, year, all) (default "all") -width int
-        minimal width of the image to download (default 1920) -y int
+        minimal width of the image to download (default 0) -height int
-        minimal height of the image to download (default 1080)
+        minimal height of the image to download (default 0)
 ```

 ## Example